-A flipped form uses everyday language, not legalese, to express legal terms like contract obligations or policy requirements.
+A flipped form uses everyday language, not legalese, for legal terms like contract obligations or policy requirements.

-With a regular legal form, the drafting lawyers are the experts.
-Users of the form rely on the lawyers to translate their needs into legalese.
+With a regular legal form, the lawyers are the experts.
+People using the form rely on the lawyers to interpret their needs.

 With a flipped form, users are the experts.
-Drafting lawyers help users express their needs in words they can understand, offering guidance on the law and what the form should cover.
+Lawyers help users express their needs in their own language, helping with notes on the law and what the form should cover.

 If part of a flipped form doesn’t make sense to you, that’s the form’s fault, not yours.
-The form should change so you can understand it, and feel confident using it.
+The form should change so you can understand and feel confident.

-You’re the expert on your needs.
+You’re the expert on what you need.
 Only your feedback can make a flipped form a good form.